Calibre Platform Support Overview and Roadmap

 Linux Operating System Support

-The Calibre toolset is supported for use with the Linux operating system systems supplied by Red Hat, CentOS, and SUSE.
+The Calibre toolset is supported for use with the Linux operating system systems supplied by Red Hat, CentOS, Alma, Rocky, and SUSE.
 In general, any "Tier 1" 64-bit x86 hardware supported by those providers is supported for use with the Calibre toolset.
 There are two x86-64 processor products supplied by different vendors, AMD and Intel, and the Calibre toolset is supported on computers based on either of these processors.
 The correct software must be loaded on a particular hardware platform to use Calibre, and the supported OS versions, service packs or updates are listed below.
 Linux IBM Power and ARM distributions are not supported by Calibre.

 Please note that Calibre does not provide operating system support.